Selling Your Income Property

-Before you list your income property be sure to review these 5 steps to success in order to attract the best offer possible.
+Before you list your income property be sure to review these 5 key steps in order to attract the best offer possible:

 There are many situations that may lead you to decide to sell your residential income property.
 Some are based on market conditions and the fulfillment of your investment goals while others may be based on a change of lifestyle (moving to a job in a new city, lack of time to devote to the continued well-being of the property, etc.)

 Factors beyond your control such as a deteriorating neighbourhood or continual vacancies may be affecting the profitability of your investment.
 Or, you may simply decide after a while that you don’t enjoy the process of managing a property.
 Some people just don’t like having to respond to tenants concerns and feel a sense of inconvenience.
 If you have become uncomfortable it may be time to move on.